Thunder2103/Algorithms-Visualiser/README.md

 The function that actually executes the algorithm needs to be named in a specific way and take in certain arguments.<br><br> Please follow this convention:

-- algorithmNameSearch(self, Searching)
+- algorithmnameSearch(self, Searching)
-- e.g. BinarySearch would have the follwing function - binarySearch(self, Searching)
+- e.g. BinarySearch would have the following function - binarySearch(self, Searching)
 - e.g. LinearSearch would have the follwing function - linearSearch(self, Searching)

-The "Searching" arguement is an object that contains the array, target and displayArray() method the algorithm needs to run.
+The "Searching" arguement is an object that contains all the variables and methods a searching algorithm needs to actually run.

 ---